siriusastrebe/syc/README.md

 Javascript objects and arrays, automatically synchronized between client and server.

-Pass an object or array through Syc on the server, and an identical object/array will appear on the client side.
+Pass an object or array filled with data through Syc on the server, and an identical object/array will appear on the client side.
 Changes to this variable will be communicated and synchronized across the server and all clients instantly.
 It works under a simple principle: All data bound to the variable in question is identical between Server and Clients, removing the headache of data synchronization.

 Like Meteor, but without the framework.